 There are a lot of factors to take into account with SEO (Search engine optimisation) and I have collated a list of some tips and things to be aware of.

 Here’s the top 5 !

 - Age – Any new website will be competiting against well-establised websites.
-Research has concluded that if two websites are targeting the same key phrase in a local area eg ‘plumbers in buckingham’ then the older website will automatically appear higher than the new one.
-Its been around and listed by Google for longer.
+Research has concluded that if two websites are targeting the same key phrase in a local area eg ‘plumbers in buckingham’ then the older website will usually appear higher than the new one.
+Google will have learned to trust the odler site more.